-For existing homes - Generally, the seller will be responsible for paying any outstanding property tax bills and will provide a credit to the buyer for the time period in which the seller owned the property prior to closing (in accordance with the terns of the real estate contract).
+For existing homes - Generally, the seller will be responsible for paying any outstanding property tax bills and will provide a credit to the buyer for the time period in which the seller owned the property prior to closing (in accordance with the terms of the real estate contract).
 Generally, the buyers will be responsible for paying all property tax bills due after the closing date.
 If required by the buyer’s lender, an escrow may be required for future property tax bills, and the buyer will be required to deposit funds into the escrow at closing.

 NOTE: A copy of the last tax bill can be obtained from the County Treasurer's Office.